Here's Every Reference in Taylor Swift's New Video

 The video opens with a pink snake magically morphing into a cloud of butterflies, representing Swift’s Reputation-era aesthetics — which were full of snake iconography — and her metamorphosis to this next, bright phase.

-It all begins with Swift and Urie set up as a quarreling couple in an apartment reminiscent of the opening of Urie’s own music video for the song “It’s Better If You Do.”
-A Christmas tree in the background is a callback to Swift’s roots as well: she grew up on a Christmas tree farm in Pennsylvania.
+The video’s narrative begins with Swift and Urie set up as a quarreling couple in an apartment.
+But look closer, and there are two important throwbacks that recall each artist’s individual, independent history.
+First, the apartment set itself is reminiscent of the opening of Urie’s own music video for the song “It’s Better If You Do” with his band Panic!
+At the Disco.
+And on Swift’s side, the Christmas tree in the background is a callback to Swift’s roots: she grew up on a Christmas tree farm in Pennsylvania.

 Cats